dylandoamaral/trakt-integration/README.md

 There are four parameters for each sensor:

-  - `friendly_name` (MANDATORY) should be a string for the name of the sensor.
+  - `friendly_name` **MANDATORY** should be a string for the name of the sensor.
 This has to be unique for each list.
-  - `list_id` (MANDATORY) should be the Trakt list ID.
+  - `list_id` **MANDATORY** should be the Trakt list ID.
 For public lists the ID has to be numeric, for private lists the ID can be either the numeric ID or the slug from the URL.
-To get the numeric ID of a public list, copy the link address of the list before opening it.
+To get the numeric ID of a public list, copy the link address of the list before opening it or open the Report List window.
 This will give you a URL like `https://trakt.tv/lists/2142753`.
 The `2142753` part is the numeric ID you need to use.
-  - `private_list` (OPTIONAL) has to be set to `true` if using your own private list.
+  - `private_list` _OPTIONAL_ has to be set to `true` if using your own private list.
 Default is `false`
-  - `media_type` (OPTIONAL) can be used to filter the media type within the list, possible values are `show`, `movie`, `episode`.
+  - `media_type` _OPTIONAL_ can be used to filter the media type within the list, possible values are `show`, `movie`, `episode`.
 Default is blank, which will show all media types
-  - `max_medias` (OPTIONAL) should be a positive number for how many items to grab.
+  - `max_medias` _OPTIONAL_ should be a positive number for how many items to grab.
 Default is `3`
+  - `sort_by` _OPTIONAL_ should be a string for how to sort the list.
+Default is `rank`.
+Possible values are:
+    - `rank` - Placement in the list
+    - `rating` - TMDB rating
+    - `rating_trakt` - Trakt rating
+    - `runtime`
+    - `released`
+    - `listed_at` - Date the item was added to the list
+  - `sort_order` _OPTIONAL_ should be a string for the sort order.
+Possible values are `asc`, `desc`.
+Default is `asc`

 #### Example